Team-D-13/Quanta/Readme.md

 ## Base Rules

-First Turn - The player going first is decided by all players rolling a D1000 (CTRL+I).
-The player with the highest number goes first, the others follow order based on their numbers.
-On your first turn, draw 5 cards, return the ones you do not like, shuffle your deck and draw the amount you returned.

-Quanta - At your first turn, you start with 1 quanta.
-Using the orbs below your life counter, you signify both current and maximum quanta.
-Your maximum quanta increases at the start of each of your turns, and your quanta is set to that amount.
-This is not an upkeep effect!
-Quanta is capped at 10 normally.
+Preparation - Once a game starts, all players load their decks.
+Afterwards, they place their Quanta Lords to their fields (CTRL+F3, see 'Quanta Lord' below).
+All players draw 5 cards for their starting hands.
+Afterwards, each player can mulligan - choose any amount of the cards from their starting hands, return them to the deck, shuffle the deck, then draw as many cards as they returned.
+All players set their life to 30.
+Finally, the turn order is decided by all players rolling a d1000 (CTRL+I).
+The turn order goes from the highest result to the lowest.
+All players start with 0 quanta/max quanta before their first turn takes place.

-Following Turns - At the start of each turn after the first, you draw a card, increase your maximum quanta by 1 and set your quanta to that amount as noted above, then follow through with any upkeep effects you may have.
+Turn Start & Quanta - At the start of each of your turns, you draw a card, increase your maximum quanta by 1, then set your quanta to your maximum quanta.
+Upkeep effects trigger at the start of your turn as well.
+All of these (drawing, quanta, upkeep) have the same timing - though the typical procedure is draw>set quanta>upkeep, some upkeep effects interact with drawing or start-of-turn quanta.
+Start-of-turn drawing and quanta-setting are not an upkeep effects themselves!
+The maximum quanta cap is 10 under normal circumstances, but the actual amount of quanta you can have is uncapped.

 Counters - Some cards' effects place counters.
 These interact with certain cards.
 Counters are universal and shared for any effects that interact with them.
 Since in-game red counters signify damage, signify your actual counters using a different color of counter in-game.